windmill-labs/windmilldocs/blog/2023-08-02-teracapital-case-study/index.md

 Before Windmill, our clients used to receive a monthly PDF with data that was difficult to keep up to date.
 Now, we have improved our client-facing service without having to subscribe to countless Saas subscriptions.

 ![T4 Client App](./t4_client_app.png "Client-facing app")
-> Here is an anonymized version of our client-facing dasboard.
+> Here is an anonymized version of our client-facing dashboard.